Language learning can be a wonderful thing. Language learning can also be a not so wonderful thing.

 avid: very interested and enthusiastic about something

 A week or so earlier, I was staring into the woods at the birds.
 A man approached me on the trail.
 In the same direction that I was looking, beyond the birds, was a Korean Army outpost.
-The man stopped, inquiring in Korean.
-As my Korean is limited, I could only guess what he was saying, but given the context, I figured he thought I was curious about the Army structures I saw.
+The man stopped and asked me a question in Korean.
+As my Korean is limited, I could only guess what he was asking, but given the context, I figured he thought I was curious about the Army structures I saw.
 I was not.
 I’d walked this trail dozens of times.
 I tried to tell him I was looking at birds.
 I spoke English.
 He spoke Korean.
 Until he said the word Army.
 I then spoke a mixture of Korean and English, saying, “no Army, I’m looking at the birds…woodpeckers,” while I flapped my arms like a bird.

 It was all to no avail.
 He said something else I didn’t understand and went on his way.
 I decided it was time to learn how to say, “I’m looking at birds.
 There is a woodpecker.” in Korean.